Not Safe for Dogs

-How Much Chocolate is Toxic to Dogs?
-Amounts by Type and Dog Size
+How Much Chocolate Is Toxic to Dogs?
+Exact Dose by Weight Chart

 This food is NOT safe for dogs.
 Keep it away from your pet.